NexPlayer/NexPlayer_Unreal_Plugin/README.md

 <br>

-<p style="margin-left:auto;margin-right:auto" width="300px" align="left">Our Unreal video player plugin allows the introduction of new exciting use cases inside your Unreal games, such as concerts, video items related to the game or new metaverse experiences. </p>
+<p style="margin-left:auto;margin-right:auto" width="300px" align="left">Our Unreal video player plugin enables the introduction of new exciting use cases inside your Unreal games, such as concerts, video items related to the game or new metaverse experiences. </p>

 ## Features

 The NexPlayer™ for Unreal Engine video streaming player is developed entirely **in-house**, making it fully customizable to implement any desired functionality.
-Don't hesitate to contact us if you need specifics features not supported yet.
+Don't hesitate to contact us if you need specific features not supported yet.

 We support the following features: